-The second part of preparing for climate change is preparing for its impacts.
+The second part of preparing for climate change is monitoring and reviewing data and preparing for climate change impacts.
 Due to the scale and complexity of climate change, forecasting exact impacts is impossible.
-However, we do know that this region is expected to experience more intense rainfall events and storms as well as sea-level rise.
+The City must continually review data and reports from Federal and state agencies to ensure that decisions are based upon the most current scientific data and projections.
+While we do not know exactly what will happen, we do know that this region is expected to experience more intense rainfall events and storms as well as sea-level rise.
 Storm surges will increase flooding and erosion.
 Less snowfall may increase summer drought.

 Although the degree of these impacts cannot be determined precisely, Newburyport has concluded that the risk of not preparing for them is too high.
 Fortunately, the Federal Hurricane Sandy Coastal Resiliency Competitive Grant Program and the Massachusetts Office of Coastal Zone Management Community Resilience Grant Program have provided funding to help our City prepare.
 These grants are administered by the National Wildlife Federation and its' focus is on Newburyport and its five neighboring communities along the North Shore to develop a detailed Climate Change Vulnerability Assessment and Adaptation Plan.
-The City began participating in this grantfunded project in early 2015 and it is expected to be complete by the end of 2016.
+The City began participating in this grant-funded project in early 2015 and it is expected to be complete by the end of 2016.